 Delivering in the Asia Pacific Region to 2025

-In line with the goals and commitments of Global Ireland, the Global Ireland: Delivering in the Asia Pacific Region to 2025 strategy draws the roadmap and sets out the milestones in how Ireland will structure and focus its relationship with this increasingly important region in the years ahead.
+The Global Ireland: Delivering in the Asia Pacific Region to 2025 strategy draws the roadmap and sets out the milestones in how Ireland will structure and focus its relationship with this increasingly important region in the years ahead.

 The strategy was published in January 2020, and was the result of extensive consultation by the Department of Foreign Affairs and Trade with other departments, the state agencies, civil society, business and academia.
 The strategic direction contained within it is informed by those consultations, and by the experience of Team Ireland on-the-ground.